jingconan/SADIT/README.md

 In order to use data in a new format, you need to implement two new classes:

 First, a data class that satisfies Data interface (Data.py line 9).
-Namely, such as a class has to at least provide the following three functions:
+Namely, such a class has to at least provide the following three functions:
 * get_rows: row slicing
 * get_where: get range of rows that satisfies a criterion.
 * get_min_max: get min and max values of a certain feature at a certain range.